 “The times of peak cortisol levels in most people are between 8-9 am, 12-1 pm and 5:30-6:30 pm.
 Therefore, timing your “coffee breaks” (an apt term) between 9:30-11:30 and 1:30 and 5:00 takes advantage of the dips in your cortisol levels when you need a boost the most”

 This infographic will help.
 More in this article.

 Most of us don’t think of our time as billable hours.
 You are billable.
 You are accountable to yourself.
-By using the tools aforementioned you can get your head around how much of your time is being wasted.
+By using the aforementioned tools you can get your head around how much of your time is being wasted.
 What’s your hourly rate?
 Well, pull out your Gross income last year and divide it by 2080 (the standard 8 hours a day x 52 weeks) and you will get your hourly.
 Most of us would be surprised about how much money can be made with just small tweaks in ones schedule.
+Now get after it!